discord-tickets/docs/docs/managed.md

 #### What happens after I pay?

-Please [join the Discord server](https://lnk.earth/discord), and if you have not received a DM within 24 hours, create a ticket.
+Please [join the Discord server](https://lnk.earth/discord) and create a ticket.
+Your bot will usually be ready within 24 hours.

 > **:question: Still have questions?
 Create a ticket [on Discord](https://lnk.earth/discord) for help.**